Qomo-CHENG/OC-IPM/README.md

 Basically, we present here the exhaustive study of all linear codes for Inner Product Masking (IPM)<sup>[[1,2]](#references)</sup> and show how to choose optimal linear codes for IPM.
 In particular, we give the optimal instances with *n*=2, 3 shares and *l*=4, 8 bits, respectively.
 All linear codes presented here are checked formally by Magma Computational Algebra System <sup>[[3]](#references)</sup>.

+- [x] We recommend the [Mathjax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima) on Chrome to have a better display of mathematical formulas.

 <br/>

 ## 1 Basics